Ryton on Dunsmore Wroth Silver

 This is an ancient ceremony dating back hundreds of years in which the commoners of the Knightlow Hundred pay their landlord for the right to drive cattle over his land.
 The crowd gathers just before dawn at the base of an old cross on Knightlow Hill : the Wroth Stone.
 The Dukes of Buccleuch have been the landowners here for many years and the Duke’s agent reads the Charter of Assembly as soon as it is light enough; he then calls out the name of each parish in turn, the parish representative says “Wroth Silver!” and drops the due amount into the stone.
 There are 25 parishes in total with dues up to 11 1/2 pence and the ceremony takes place in just a few minutes.
 In modern times no parish has failed to pay up – but if they did they would be fined and would have to produce a white bull with a red nose and ears as forfeit!

-After the ceremony the Wroth Silver Breakfast takes place in a nearby pub, currently the Queen’s Head at Bretford.
+After the ceremony the Wroth Silver Breakfast takes place in a nearby pub, currently the Half Moon at Wolston (but check the links below for any changes!).
 Toasts are drunk in rum and hot milk, speeches made and poems recited and Churchwarden pipes are given to all present (though if you want to smoke them, you need to go into the smoking shelter outside).
 David Eadon has been attending since 1938 – this could be the record for attendance at an annual event!!
 It’s a leisurely breakfast finishing by about 8.45.

 Helpful Hints

-In years when the 11th November falls on a Sunday, the Wroth Silver takes place on Saturday 10th instead- this happened in 2018 so won’t occur again for a number of years.
+In years when the 11th November falls on a Sunday, the Wroth Silver takes place on Saturday 10th instead- this happens in 2025 then won’t occur again for a number of years.

 2020 was cancelled due to the pandemic and this was the first time in over 100 years that the ceremony was called off.